theochem/roberto/doc/configuration.rst

     )

 This is an ugly trick but for a good reason.
-It is needed because (in general) one not assume the package can be imported before ``setup.py`` has been executed.
+It is needed because (in general) one cannot assume the package can be imported before ``setup.py`` has been executed.

-When the Sphinx documentation is build, one can assume an in-place built has succeeded and one can simply import the version in ``doc/conf.py`` as follows:
+When the Sphinx documentation is built, one can assume an in-place built has succeeded and one can simply import the version in ``doc/conf.py`` as follows:

   .. code-block:: python